MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 - External sharing must be enabled for your organization.
 - External sharing must be enabled for the site or OneDrive.
 - The content must be shared with people outside the organization at the site or folder level.
 If a folder is shared, it must be through a link that requires sign-in.
-- Sharing recipients must have an Office 365 work or school account (in Azure AD).
+- Sharing recipients must have a Microsoft 365 work or school account (in Azure AD).
 - ADAL must not be enabled if using builds before 19.086.*.

 This article gives an overview of the B2B Sync experience and describes these requirements in more detail.